 Much of the work done in ketamine research has sought to explore its therapeutic effects at various dosage levels.

-If you’re considering addiction treatment and need help finding a program that meets your needs, call our toll-free helpline at 800-601-3889.
+If you’re considering addiction treatment and need help finding a program that meets your needs, call our toll-free helpline at 800-601-3889(Who Answers?).

 New Findings on Ketamine’s Effects in the Brain